 Offered by the Graduate School of Social Work and the Institute for Human-Animal Connection, this certificate will add three specialized elective courses to the MSW curriculum during your concentration year.
 In addition, optional, 1-credit course offerings on applied topics such as pro-active canine handling and training for social work settings are also available to certificate students.

 In 2021, the Animal Assisted Social Work certificate became the Human-Animal-Environment Interactions in Social Work certificate.
 The new certificate name and revised content further strengthens the sequence of the certificate courses and reduces any overlap, also with concentrations, reaffirms the focus on HAEIs in clinical and community-based social work practice, and centers social work actions within intersecting systems of health, wellness, oppression, and violence between humans, animals, and the environment.

 Want to learn more about the human-animal-environment interactions in social work certificate?

 Explore how interactions with animals and the environment profoundly impact lives, transform treatment, and improve the welfare of children, adults, families, and communities.
-Train a professional therapy dog during graduate school, build your clinical social work skills to incorporate animals into therapeutic environments, and develop programs and policy for community social work settings.
+Build your clinical social work skills to incorporate animals into therapeutic environments, and develop programs and policy for community social work settings.